-

 How is witness evidence dealt with in your jurisdiction (and in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

-In general, the court summons a witness after a party has requested to hear the witness on the matter if it considers the disputed fact, for which witness evidence has been offered, to be relevant to the decision.
-Once the witness has been notified of this, they are obliged to appear in court.
+The court summons a witness after a party has applied for the witness to be heard on a particular matter, provided the court considers the disputed fact, for which witness evidence has been offered, to be relevant to the decision.
+Once the witness has been informed, he or she is obliged to appear before the court and to tell the truth.

-Witnesses can only give oral evidence.
-In practice, the witness is primarily examined by the court, although the parties and their representatives may also ask questions.
-In the case of examination by the parties and their representatives, extensive cross-examination is usually inhibited by the court, due to the fact that the court decides on the admissibility of questions.
-In particular, questions that go beyond the subject matter of the examination outlined in the witness’s summoning are inadmissible.
+The credibility of a witness depends largely on the personal impression made upon the court.
+For this reason, the direct examination of the witness is required.
+Witnesses may only give oral testimony.
+In practice, the witness is mainly questioned by the court, although the parties and their representatives are also permitted to ask questions.
+When the parties and their representatives question the witness, extensive cross-examination is usually prevented by the court, as the court decides on the admissibility of the questions.
+In particular, questions that go beyond the subject matter outlined in the witness’s summons are inadmissible.

 German civil procedure law does not allow depositions, as witnesses must testify orally.